The system of local government by democratically elected local government councils is under this Constitution guaranteed – Section 7

 - (1) The system of local government by democratically elected local government councils is under this Constitution guaranteed; and accordingly, the Government of every State shall, subject to section 8 of this Constitution, ensure their existence under a Law which provides for the establishment, structure, composition, finance and functions of such councils.

-Workers at that tier under the aegis of the National Union of Local Government Employees, NULGE had in the last few weeks staged zonal rallies in all six of the country’s geopolitical zones to vent their angst against the removal of democracy at the local government level.
+Workers at that tier, under the aegis of the National Union of Local Government Employees, NULGE, have in the last few weeks staged zonal rallies in all six of the country’s geopolitical zones to vent their angst against the removal of democracy at the local government level.

-Various stakeholders spoke on the matter in separate interviews with Vanguard.
-While many political office holders especially federal legislators spoke in favour of autonomy for the local governments, former Vice President, Alhaji Atiku Abubakar has sustained his opposition to it on the note that the local governments are sub-units of the states.
+Stakeholders bicker: Various stakeholders spoke on the matter in separate interviews with Vanguard.
+While many political office holders especially federal legislators spoke in favour of autonomy for the local governments, former Vice President Atiku Abubakar has sustained his opposition to it on the note that the local governments are sub-units of the states.

 Describing the agitation as misguided and “inconsistent with establishing a viable and well-functioning federal,” system, Atiku who spoke in Abuja while presenting a book, ‘Nigerian Federalism: Continuing Quest for Stability and Nation-Building’ published by the African Policy Research Institute.